 Dogs N Taters has fast options like hot dogs and fries, while Frannie’s Famous Fried Chicken Sandwich offers what the name implies.
 Front Porch Cafe and Grandstand Cafe have lighter options like salads and sandwiches.
 Eat barbecue from Hickory House and Miss Lillian’s or pizza from Lumber Jack’s or Victoria’s.

-Get your sweet fix at Blue Ribbon Cones, Dippin Dots, Crossroads Funnel Cakes, Country Cookers Kettle Corn, Splinter’s funnel cakes, Spotlight Bakery, and the Sweet Shoppe.
+Get your sweet fix at Blue Ribbon Cones, Dippin’ Dots, Crossroads Funnel Cakes, Country Cookers Kettle Corn, Splinter’s Funnel Cakes, Spotlight Bakery, and the Sweet Shoppe.
 The cinnamon bread at The Grist Mill is the most popular dish at Dollywood, so expect to wait in line for the delicious treat.

 Tips for Visiting Dollywood

 Dollywood Park is located at 2700 Dollywood Parks Boulevard, Pigeon Forge, Tennessee 37863.
 Parking is $15 for standard cars, but you can re-enter the parks with a receipt.
-Valet and VIP parking is also available.
+Valet and VIP parking are also available.
 I’ve found that mid-week, once school is back in session, is the best time to visit without waiting in line.

 If you’re looking for a place to eat outside of the park, Smokies Cuban Cafe, Local Goat Restaurant, The Old Mill Pottery House Café & Grille, and Sawyer’s Farmhouse Breakfast are close by.